jsoghigian/orthoset_construction/README.md

 2) Removing any any species from an orthogroup with evidence of a duplication event
 3) Updating the species IDs to match the actual species IDs, rather than OrthoDB's IDs
 4) Making a single fasta file per species containing all single copy orthologs for that species, with headers corresponding to gene names and orthograph IDs
-5) Making a TSV containing the connections between orthogroups, species, and gene names in the fasta file headers - a "COG" file needed by Orthograph - and finally
+5) Making a TSV containing the connections between orthogroups, species, and gene names in the fasta file headers - a Cluster of Orthologous Groups (COG) file needed by Orthograph - and finally
 6) Ensuring the input files we will add to Orthograph have the same number of entries in the COG file as in the fasta file for each species.

 This is all accomplished by the ortho_process script, as demonstrated below: